-Figure 7 shows a plot of how the interface area generated by our splitting scheme increases as the number of cores used in the splitting algorithm increases.
-We show a comparison between the Cathedral and Village scenes.
+Figure 8 shows a plot of how the interface area generated by our splitting scheme increases as the number of cores used in the splitting algorithm increases.
+A comparison between three different test scenes was done.

-5.2.
-Comparisons and benefits
+6.2 Comparisons and benefits

 In comparison to standard methods like FDTD, ARD does not require as fine of a computational grid.
-Traditional FDTD methods generally require a spatial discretization that is 1/10 the minimum wavelength (although the lowdispersion methods listed in Section 2.3 aim to lower this requirement).
-In comparison ARD can use a much coarser grid size, around 1/2.6 times the minimum wavelength [29, 25].
-This means that ARD can inherently be 24 - 50times more memory efficient than FDTD and up to 75 - 100 times faster [26].
+Traditional FDTD methods generally require a spatial discretization that is 1/10 the minimum wavelength (although the low-dispersion methods listed in Section 2.3 aim to lower this requirement).
+In comparison ARD can use a much coarser grid size, around 1/2.6 times the minimum wavelength [24, 21].
+This means that ARD can inherently be 24-50 times more memory efficient than FDTD and up to 75-100 times faster.